sbmeteturkay/IsometricTopDownStack/README.md

 # IsometricTopDownStack
+This package contains creating stacking mechanism for your game.
+It already has stacking  up and stacking follow .
+You can create your own stacking by your own.
+Gameplay and Class diagram below.
 # Used assets:
 1) Starter Assets - Third Person Character Controller: https://assetstore.unity.com/packages/essentials/starter-assets-third-person-character-controller-196526
 2) Generic Unity Object Pooler: https://github.com/Rfrixy/Generic-Unity-Object-Pooler